micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

         from OpenWFS.devices.example_camera import Camera
         devices = {'cam': Camera()}

 # Using existing devices
-If you want to configure a device which has been developed already, you select PyDevice in the configuration manager.
+To use a Python device, add `PyDevice` in the hardware configuration manager.
 This will open the following screen:

 ![config manager screen](config_manager_screen.png)

+**ScriptPath** is the path to the Python script that constructs the device objects.
+The requirements for writing a device script are described in the section *Developing new components*.
+When the ScriptPath is left blank (recommended), a file browser pops up when you select `OK`, so that you can select the script through the GUI.

-ModulePath signifies which Python install the PyDevice will use as its interpreter.
-It will automatically find a Python install found in the system environment variables (PATH).
-Virtual environments require different ModulePaths.
-This is important: this determines which packages are available to the Python interpreter.
-By leaving it on auto, it will automatically detect if the loaded script is in a virtual environment, and if one is found, sets it as the ModulePath.
+**ModulePath** is the search path that Python will use to load packages/modules.
+When set to the default value of `(auto)` (recommended) PyDevice will automatically detect if the loaded script is in a virtual environment, and if one is found, attempts to load the modules from that virtual environment first before searching in the `site-packages` folder of the main Python install.
+Optionally, a module search path may be added manually.
+Multiple path names should be separated by a semicolon.

-ScriptPath is the path to the script that contains the devices.
-It cannot be any .py file; more on the requirements for making devices in the next chapter *Developing new components*.
-In the case for the example_camera shown in the previous chapter, the following screen will show:
+PyDevice now loads and executes the Python script.
+All recognized devices can now be selected, and later configured through the Property Browser.
+For example, when selecting the `example_camera.py` script, the following screen is shown:

 ![camera selection screen](camera_selection_screen.png)

-Which can be selected and used as the camera.

-# Developing new components:

-In order to expose a device in Python to MicroManager, 4 things need to be considered:

-## **1.** *Make your device available with the 'devices' dict object.*

-When loading the .py in the initialization of the device, the .py is run.
-If this file produces a dictionary object called devices, it will make all the objects in this dict available to micromanager.
+Where you can select the camera so that it is imported as a device in MicroManager.
+Currently, PyDevice automatically recognizes `Camera`, `Stage`, `XYStage` and generic `Device` object types.
+These objects are transformed into compatible MicroManager objects.

+# How it works
+## Basics
+PyDevice runs its own Python interpreter and executes the selected script.
+The script should set up a variable `devices`, which contains a dictionary of all objects to be exposed as devices in MicroManager.
 For example:

     devices = {'cam': Camera()}

-Will result in the creation of an object called cam in MicroManager, linked to the Camera object in Python.
+Will result in the creation of an object called `cam` in MicroManager, linked to an object of type `Camera` in Python.
 Loading multiple devices is done by adding more entries in the dict object:

     devices = {'cam': Camera(),'stage': XYStage()}

-Of course, the devices need to be declared somewhere in the file as well.
-A completer example would be:

-    class GenericDevice:

-        def __init__(self,floating_point):
-            self._floating_point = floating_point

-    devices = {'some_device': GenericDevice(2.5)}

-## **2.** *Make properties available using @property and @name.setter decorators*

-Declaring devices makes PyDevice recognize the objects, but not necessarily its properties.
-Properties of objects are recognised with @property and @name.setter decorators.
-For example:
+PyDevice scans the objects in the `devices` dictionary for public properties, and automatically exposes these properties in the MicroManager property browser.
+For example, the following code shows how to create an object that exposes a single property with the name `floating_point`.

     class GenericDevice: